pdelangen/Muffin/README.md

 ![logo](docs/github-header-image1.png)
 ## Installation
 Muffin can be installed through conda.
-Right now it is only available on a private channel and does not work on windows, but it is planned to migrate to conda-forge or bioconda.
-The extra channels are required for dependencies.
-For this reason we highly recommend starting from a fresh environment (and optionally to use mamba instead of conda, which resolves conflicts faster and better than conda):
+Right now it is only available on a private channel, but it is planned to migrate to conda-forge or bioconda.
+We highly recommend starting from a fresh environment (and optionally to use mamba instead of conda, which resolves conflicts faster and better than conda):
 ```sh